pchaganti/ax-aider-desk/.aider-desk/commands/commit-message.md

 ---
-description: Generate a conventional commit message based on the provided git diff.
+description: Generate a conventional commit message based on the result of git diff.
 ---
 Please generate a conventional commit message based on result of git diff.
 The commit message should adhere to the Conventional Commits specification.